zmlka/atrap/_posts/2012-11-25-Garden-Citites.markdown

 A final tip regarding reading the text.
 It assumes prior knowledge with the overall idea of what Garden Cities are, as Unwin does not bother to explain then and instead references the works of Ebenezer Howard, the founder of the movement.
-I would recommend to at least read the first part of the the [wikipedia article](http://en.wikipedia.org/wiki/Garden_city_movement) for understanding what they are.
+I would recommend to at least read the first part of the [wikipedia article](http://en.wikipedia.org/wiki/Garden_city_movement) for understanding what they are.